+2. [] I am a law student, and (Choose all that apply.):

-I will be participating in evidentiary hearings and have successfully pass a law school course in evidence.
+[ ] I will be participating in evidentiary hearings and have successfully passed a law school course in evidence.

-[] I will be participating in criminal evidentiary hearings and have successfully passed a law school course in criminal procedure.
+[] I will be participating in criminal evidentiary hearings and have

+successfully passed a law school course in criminal procedure.

-Studen nt or Graduate
+Student or Graduate

-Signature
+Signature ►

 Date Student or Graduate's Printed Name

+Supervising Attorney

-I am a r graduat rising Attorney resident attorney admitted to practice law before this court.
-This student or te's participation will be under my direct and immediate personal supervision a present at the hearings required under DUCivR 83-1.5.
+I am a resident attorney admitted to practice law before this court.
+This student or

+graduate's participation will be under my direct and immediate personal supervision and I will be present at the hearings required under DUCivR 83-1.5.
-Signature ▶

-Date Supervising Attorney's Printed Name

-Client(s s) e consent to this student or graduate's participation in this matter.

 Signature

+Date

-Date Client's Printed Name
+Supervising Attorney's Printed Name

+Client(s) [ ] I/We consent to this student or graduate's participation in this matter.

 Signature

+Date

+Client's Printed Name

+Signature

+Date

+Client's Printed Name

 Judge I permit this student to participate in this matter consistent with DUCivR 83-1.5.

-Signature ▶
+Signature ►

 Date Judge's Printed Name

-On the record at a hearing that occurred on this day of, 202X, the judge permitted this student to participate in this matter consistent with DUCivR 83-1.5.
+On the record at a hearing that occurred on this day of, 202X, the judge permitted this student to participate in this matter consistent with DUCivR 83- 1.5.

-Signature ►
+Signature

 Date Supervising Attorney's Printed Name